 Welcome to the Food Commission Website

-In 2011, the Food Commission will be a virtual organisation with a website and email address maintained by volunteers and supported by donations and by the Food Commission Research Charity, and occasional grant-funded projects.
-Further reports and articles will be posted on the website for free public access, and the Food Magazine archives and Food Commission reports will also be made available for free public access.
+From 2011, the Food Commission has been a virtual organisation with a website and email address maintained by volunteers and supported by donations and by the Food Commission Research Charity, and occasional grant-funded projects.
+The Food Magazine archives and Food Commission reports are available for free public access and paper copies are also housed at the British Library and the Wellcome Trust Collection.
 Bookmark this site!

 Tree foods in Africa